dotnet/docs/docs/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 -   Avoid using absolute positions and fixed sizes to lay out content; instead, use relative or automatic sizing.

-    -   Use `<xref:System.Windows.Window.SizeToContent%2A>`; and keep widths and heights set to `Auto`.
+    -   Use <xref:System.Windows.Window.SizeToContent%2A> and keep widths and heights set to `Auto`.

-    -   Avoid using `<xref:System.Windows.Controls.Canvas>` to lay out [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)]s.
+    -   Avoid using <xref:System.Windows.Controls.Canvas> to lay out [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)]s.

-    -   Use `<xref:System.Windows.Controls.Grid>` and its size-sharing feature.
+    -   Use <xref:System.Windows.Controls.Grid> and its size-sharing feature.

 -   Provide extra space in margins because localized text often requires more space.
 Extra space allows for possible overhanging characters.

--   Enable `<xref:System.Windows.Controls.TextBlock.TextWrapping%2A>` on `<xref:System.Windows.Controls.TextBlock>` to avoid clipping.
+-   Enable <xref:System.Windows.Controls.TextBlock.TextWrapping%2A> on <xref:System.Windows.Controls.TextBlock> to avoid clipping.

 -   Set the `xml:lang` attribute.
 This attribute describes the culture of a specific element and its child elements.
 The value of this property changes the behavior of several features in [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)].
 For example, it changes the behavior of hyphenation, spell checking, number substitution, complex script shaping, and font fallback.
 See [Globalization for WPF](../../../../docs/framework/wpf/advanced/globalization-for-wpf.md) for more information about setting the [xml:lang Handling in XAML](../../../../docs/framework/xaml-services/xml-lang-handling-in-xaml.md).

 -   Create a customized composite font to obtain better control of fonts that are used for different languages.
 By default, [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] uses the GlobalUserInterface.composite font in your Windows\Fonts directory.

--   When you create navigation applications that may be localized in a culture that presents text in a right-to-left format, explicitly set the `<xref:System.Windows.FlowDirection>` of every page to ensure the page does not inherit `<xref:System.Windows.FlowDirection>` from the `<xref:System.Windows.Navigation.NavigationWindow>`.
+-   When you create navigation applications that may be localized in a culture that presents text in a right-to-left format, explicitly set the <xref:System.Windows.FlowDirection> of every page to ensure the page does not inherit <xref:System.Windows.FlowDirection> from the <xref:System.Windows.Navigation.NavigationWindow>.

--   When you create stand-alone navigation applications that are hosted outside a browser, set the `<xref:System.Windows.Application.StartupUri%2A>` for your initial application to a `<xref:System.Windows.Navigation.NavigationWindow>` instead of to a page (for example, `<Application StartupUri="NavigationWindow.xaml">`).
-This design enables you to change the `<xref:System.Windows.FlowDirection>` of the Window and the navigation bar.
+-   When you create stand-alone navigation applications that are hosted outside a browser, set the <xref:System.Windows.Application.StartupUri%2A> for your initial application to a <xref:System.Windows.Navigation.NavigationWindow> instead of to a page (for example, `<Application StartupUri="NavigationWindow.xaml">`).
+This design enables you to change the <xref:System.Windows.FlowDirection> of the Window and the navigation bar.
 For more information and an example, see [Globalization Homepage Sample](https://go.microsoft.com/fwlink/?LinkID=159990).

 ### Best Practices for WPF Localization
  When you localize [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)]–based applications, consider implementing these best practices:

 -   Use localization comments to provide extra context for localizers.

--   Use localization attributes to control localization instead of selectively omitting `<xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A>` properties on elements.
+-   Use localization attributes to control localization instead of selectively omitting <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties on elements.
 See [Localization Attributes and Comments](../../../../docs/framework/wpf/advanced/localization-attributes-and-comments.md) for more information.

--   Use `msbuild -t:updateuid` and `-t:checkuid` to add and check `<xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A>` properties in your [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)].
-Use `<xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A>` properties to track changes between development and localization. `<xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A>` properties help you localize new development changes.
-If you manually add `<xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A>` properties to a [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)], the task is typically tedious and less accurate.
+-   Use `msbuild -t:updateuid` and `-t:checkuid` to add and check <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties in your [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)].
+Use <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties to track changes between development and localization. <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties help you localize new development changes.
+If you manually add <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties to a [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)], the task is typically tedious and less accurate.

-    -   Do not edit or change `<xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A>` properties after you begin localization.
+    -   Do not edit or change <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties after you begin localization.

-    -   Do not use duplicate `<xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A>` properties (remember this tip when you use the copy-and-paste command).
+    -   Do not use duplicate <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties (remember this tip when you use the copy-and-paste command).

     -   Set the `UltimateResourceFallback` location in AssemblyInfo.* to specify the appropriate language for fallback (for example, `[assembly: NeutralResourcesLanguage("en-US",   UltimateResourceFallbackLocation.Satellite)]`).